|

 - Khoo Teck Puat, formerly Singapore’s top billionaire

-- Lim Chee Onn, Executive Chairman of Keppel Corporation
+- Lim Chee Onn, former Cabinet Minister

 Hwa Chong Institution